steamclock/SCPinions/README.md

 1. Fork our code into your own repo
 2. Follow the instructions above for 'Using SCPinions', except use the git address to your own fork rather than our repo
-3. Once you've pushed changes up to your own branch much as described above in the section for contributors with push permissions, you can then submit us a pull request on github.
+3. Push changes up to your fork using the instructions under 'Contributors with push permissions', the section immediately preceding this one
+4. Submit a pull request on Github
+5. We love you forever. <3